jeev2000/Important-Libraries/README.md

 # Important-Libraries

-Learn some of the bais and important libraries for data science in python with hands-on
+Learn some of the basic and important libraries for data science in python with hands-on